A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Preconditioned DCA : convergence and preconditioners

+\end{proposition} The condition $M\geq L_0\bds{I}$ comes from the positive definite requirement of $M$, which is important for the following convergence analysis.
+However, we can choose very small $L_0$ for the deblurring problem and $T$ can thus approximate the original linear system \eqref{eq:linear:DCA:ori}.
+Throughout this paper, if $f=0$ in \eqref{data:deblur} with Lipschitz constant $L=0$, we further assume $M\geq L_0 \bds{I}$ with constant $L_0>0$.

-We thus have $M = L_0 I + E^*D^{-1}E \geq L_0I \geq LI$.
-The operator action $M_p^{-1}$ is nothing else other than one time symmetric Gauss-Seidel iteration for $T$. \end{remark} With Lemma \ref{lem:feaible:percon} and Remark \ref{rem:pre:gs}, it can be seen that one can cooperate the classical preconditioned iteration into the DCA framework through the proximal mapping with metric.
+With Lemma \ref{lem:feaible:percon}, Remark \ref{rem:pre:gs}, and Proposition \ref{pro:feaible:percon:deblur}, it can be seen that one can cooperate the classical preconditioned iteration into the DCA framework through the proximal mapping with metric.
 We thus can deal with linear systems with powerful tools from the classical preconditioning techniques for linear algebraic equations.
-Now let's turn to the KL exponent of the quadratic functions with an elementary proof.
+Now let's turn to the KL analysis for the convergence with our preconditioning framework.
+We begin with the KL exponent of the quadratic functions with an elementary proof.